gastrader/power-bi/README.md

 ## Overview
 This project focuses on analyzing and visualizing the [DataCo Smart Supply Chain dataset](https://www.kaggle.com/datasets/shashwatwork/dataco-smart-supply-chain-for-big-data-analysis).
 The goal is to clean, manipulate, and create interactive visualizations to track key metrics, including sales and shipping performance, while enabling year-based filtering.

+Please download the .pbix file to inspect on your local machine!

 ---

 ## Objectives